alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 The administrators you have just set up can activate their accounts by following the password and MFA steps in the {ref}`user guide <user_setup_password_mfa>`.

-### Remove the default external user that was used to create the Azure AD
+### Remove the default external user that was used to create the Microsoft Entra ID

 ```{warning}
 Make sure you have activated your account and **successfully logged in** with the new **native** administrator account you have just created for yourself (`aad.admin.firstname.lastname@<SHM domain>`) before deleting the default external administrator account.